raulpenaguiao/project-euler/README.md

     I, for some reason, assumed that the random extraction of the paper was to be done uniformly over all sizes.

 ---
+### Problem xxx -
+18th January 2024

+**python**

+Features:
+ - Miller Rabin
+ - Meet in the middle
+ - Set of sums
+ - Set of sums within interval
+ - Rationals class
+ - Divisibility

+Notes:
+This was really a tough nut to crack.
+I believe the hardest problem in PE that I have solved.
+For sure the one that took the most time from me.
+I tried a bunch of strategies, like meet in the middle and creating sum sets that sum in a bounded target I came across a really nice fact when searching for this problem on the net (kudos to  [Setphan Brumme](https://euler.stephan-brumme.com/152/) for pointing it out).
+I don't usually search for ideas on the internet and if I do it is often on [Project Euler chat](projecteuler.chat) The idea presented there is that for you to clear primes from the denominator, you have to use denominators with this prime.
+This clears all primes that occur once, and the ones that occur more than once can be tested individually to find all the sums that clear the denominators
+To be careful that some numbers are multiples of different large primes (ex 35=5*7) so make sure you test it on only one prime
+To be careful as well on the meet in the middle strategy that when we find a hit, there may be another term just behind the hit that should be counted.
+This makes a huge difference!
+The roller coaster of this problem proved to be extremely interesting but frustrating...

+Time:
+2.509976 seconds seconds

+---
 ### Problem 153 - Investigating Gaussian Integers